Apply for funding to build a secondary or backyard suite on your property: Secondary and Backyard Suite Incentive Program

 Eligibility

-- have paid your municipal residential property taxes in full
+- your municipal residential property taxes are paid in full

 If you received a loan through the Down Payment Assistance Program, you can apply to the Secondary and Backyard Suite Incentive Program after you own and live in your home for 1 year (12 months in a row).
 You also need to meet all other eligibility criteria for the Secondary and Backyard Suite Incentive Program.